-6.3.1 Interrupt Priority Registers A-H (IPRA-IPRH)
+6.3.1 Interrupt Priority Registers A to H (IPRA to IPRH)

-Interrupt priority registers A-H (IPRA-IPRH) are 16-bit readable/writable registers that set priority levels from 0 to 15 for IRQ interrupts and on-chip peripheral module interrupts.
-Correspondence between interrupt request sources and each of the IPRA-IPRH bits is shown in table 6.4.
+Interrupt priority registers A to H (IPRA to IPRH) are 16-bit readable/writable registers that set priority levels from 0 to 15 for IRQ interrupts and on-chip peripheral module interrupts.
+Correspondence between interrupt request sources and each of the IPRA to IPRH bits is shown in table 6.4.